 The Largest Flea Market in The World

 Definitely the place to shopping.
 Is believed Chatuchak is the largest flea market in the world.
 Also called, JJ, and weekend market.
 A must visit.27 sections, 200,000 visitors per week, more than 15,000 shops and stalls.
 It’s easy to get lost in many of narrow alleys.
 Maps are available, but forget them and just walk as you feel and have fun.
 Don’t worry you will easily find your way.
 ATMs section 23, money changer at Mo Chit BTS station.
 Beware of pickpockets.

 Since 1942 opened in Sanam Luang, moved from different places, it’s finally established at where was the state railway of Thailand in 1982 and take the name, Phahonyothin Market.
 In 1987 the clock tower was built to celebrate the 60th birthday of the King Bhumibol and renamed Chatuchak weekend market.

 A person who has the potential to attain spiritual enlightenment.

-Bangkokians like “their” flea market, go shopping, eating, and as an entertainment, every class of society of all age go there.
+Bangkokians like “their” flea market, go shopping, eating, and as entertainment, every class of society of all age goes there.
 It’s better to get there early, cooler and not crowded, or around 16.30 when the crowd becomes less dense.

 Open on Friday evening, is a good time too, vintage and second-hand goods.
 As well as some of the established stalls and shophouses, a lot of vendors are selling their merchandises on a blanket.
 Prices tend to be lower and require less negotiating.